mikenicholson/passport-jwt/docs/nestjs.md

     }
 }
 ```
-See the documentation for `@nestjs/passport` for more examples.
+See the documentation from `@nestjs/passport` for more examples.
 Only open an issue if there are errors in the `passport-jwt` library, issues for `nestjs` in general will be ignored.